Forum Discussion

 Make sure this happens after the learner has entered their name, or the UserName variable won’t have any value.

-In my example file, I have another js script set to execute when the timeline begins on the slide - make sure you are editing the one tied to the download button.
+In my example file, the js script is triggered when the certificate generation layer is opened and the learner clicks the "Continue to Download" button.
+I also have another js script set to execute when the timeline begins on the base layer (it makes the variable update as the user types their name, rather than after they click off of the field).
+Make sure you are editing the one tied to the download button.
 If the download button won't appear for some reason, then just set the button's initial state to normal instead of hidden.

 TL;DR